 - Factorial’s attendance tracking software

 For many, facial recognition won’t sound like anything new.
-We are used to using this technique, so much that many of us unlock our mobile phones through the facial recognition features installed within our devices without thinking anything about it.
+So many of us unlock our mobile phones through the facial recognition features installed within our devices without even thinking twice about it.

 We can certainly identify facial recognition as a representation of a significant turning point in technology that characterises the times in which we live.
 In summary, facial recognition is nothing more than a biometric technique that allows you to uniquely identify a person’s face.
 In this, it differs from simple face detection.

-While these two terms are often used interchangeably and synonymously it is important to understand that there is a significant distinction, especially if a company is considering implementing one of these solutions within its systems.
+While these two terms are often used interchangeably it is important to understand that there is a significant distinction.
+Especially, if a company is considering implementing one of these solutions within its systems.

 Face detection can be translated simply as the detection of a subject’s face.
 For example, when you take a picture of your friends, the facial detection algorithm built into your camera will detect where their faces are located.
 This will allow the camera to focus on the right places, therefore obtaining a clearer picture.